ORLANDO, Fla. - Oak Ridge High School math teacher John Raulerson is this week's Getting Results Award winner.

 "We're coming up with an aircraft system that is going to be very, very economic.
 It's going to help the farmer spray and take care of his fields," Raulerson said.

 His excitement with the project is evident.

-As state champions, the team has been invited to compete in the RWDC national competition in Washington D.C., where it won an award for having the most innovative design.
+As state champions, the team was invited to compete in the RWDC national competition in Washington D.C., where it won an award for having the most innovative design.

 Students like Cristwell say the hands-on experience will help when applying to colleges.

 "I plan on becoming an astronaut," he said.
 "So this is a big step for me.
 It has engineering imprints and it gets you in that mindset of building and creating."

 Cristwell said each member of the winning national team will receive $50,000 in scholarship money.
 If that isn't enough motivation, the huge posters of Raulerson's past national championship teams hang on the wall overhead to remind them of their goal.